NguyenDa18/danh-was-here/_data/blog/2020-12-19-encryption-protection-with-python-fernet.md

 path: /encrypt-python-fernet
 date: 2020-12-19T00:24:20.065Z
 title: Encryption Protection with Python Fernet
+metaDescription: Python encryption and decryption with Fernet library.
 ---
 # Protecting data using Python

+## Background
+I needed to store email addresses and preferences in a database.
+To avoid a Facebook situation in which plaintext data could lead to a lot of panic, the least you can do is encrypt the data when storing it, and using the simple way of decoding it.
+All of this can be done with Python's `Fernet` library.

 ## Necessary import
 ```python